davidterranova/cqrs/README.md

         return nil, err
       }

-      // we return an error if the command should not be accepted
-      // business logic to check if the command is valid should be implemented here
+      // aggregate is not loaded from the eventstore at this stage
+      // it is cheap to perform any business logic check at this stage
       // like checking if it is possible to create a group for this issuer

+      // we should return an error if the command should not be accepted

       return h.commandHandler.HandleCommand(
         ctx,